logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 $ sudo setenforce 0
 ```

 Wait a few minutes and check [your Kibana dashboard](https://app.logz.io/#/dashboard/kibana).
-If you see the logs, we have confirmed that the problem is that we use SELinux and try to send logs over port 5000 TCP.
+If you see the logs, it means that the problem is caused by SELinux and using port 5000 TCP to send logs.

 ##### Enable SELinux

-At this point, we need to switch SELinux back on, to ensure the system remains protected.
+At this point, you need to switch SELinux back on, to ensure the system remains protected.

 To do this, run: